ROCm/rocm-install-on-linux/docs/install/prerequisites.rst

 --------------------------------------------------------------------

 Alternatively, you can manage GPU access through membership in the ``video`` and ``render`` groups.
+The ``video`` and ``render`` groups are system groups in Linux used to manage access to graphics hardware and related functionality.
+Traditionally, the ``video`` group is used to control access to video devices, including graphics cards and video capture devices.
+The ``render`` group is more recent and specifically controls access to GPU rendering capabilities through Direct Rendering Manager (DRM) render nodes.

 1. To check the groups in your system, issue the following command: